pemba17/online-chat/README.md

 Password: test2@s6
 ```

 After logging in, the main chat room will appear, showing the online users.
-In the example below, the users `pemba` and `bidur` are online.
+In the example below, the users `test1` and `test2` are online.

 ![Test 1 Dashboard](./assets/test1-dashboard.png)
 ![Test 2 Dashboard](./assets/test2-dashboard.png)